kyuinHwang/genome-habitat-classification-pipeline/README.md

 > GTDB metadata filenames (e.g., `ar53_metadata_r220.tsv.gz`, `bac120_metadata_r220.tsv.gz`) may change with each release.
 > Please check the [GTDB data releases page](https://data.ace.uq.edu.au/public/gtdb/data/releases/) for the latest filenames and update both the `downloadDB.sh` script and your `config.txt` accordingly before downloading and running the pipeline.

+## System Requirements & Notes

-Tested on Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.
+**Tested on:** Ubuntu 24.04 (Docker container on macOS) with Python 3.12.7 and standard library only.

-System requirements:
-No special hardware is required for typical use cases (e.g., analyzing genomes from a single genus or species).
+**Hardware:** No special hardware is required for typical use cases (e.g., analyzing genomes from a single genus or species).
 However, when scaling up to large datasets (e.g., all bacterial genomes), increased memory capacity may be necessary.

-Typical install time:
-Cloning the repository takes only a few seconds.
-However, downloading external metadata via downloadDB.sh may take up to several tens of minutes depending on network speed (approximately 8.5 GB in total).
+**Database download:** Running downloadDB.sh will download GTDB/NCBI metadata (~8.5 GB).
+This may take several minutes to tens of minutes depending on your internet speed.

 ### Configuration